chawl002/Sleep_Buster/README.md

 If he/she fails to respond within 15 seconds, the app will record this as an error condition.

 When the error threshold is reached, the app will play a loud alarm sound to let the driver know he/she has reached the danger zone.

+Technologies used include:
+- Android API 20 (Services and Activities)
+- Google Text To Speech

+Future iterations would include voice recognition for driver responses and integration with Google maps